 If you don’t have a UTR, you won’t be able to submit a Self Assessment tax return, therefore running the risk of upsetting HMRC.
 Plus, you may open yourself up to heavy penalties.

-So, to help reiterate the importance of UTR numbers and how to correctly acquire your own, we’ve asked Mike Parkes, our Self-Assessment expert, and Development Director at GoSimpleTax, to shed some light on their role in tax return submissions.
+So, to help reiterate the importance of UTR numbers and how to correctly acquire your own, we’ve asked Mike Parkes, our Self-Assessment expert at GoSimpleTax, to shed some light on their role in tax return submissions.

 What is a UTR?

 A UTR helps HMRC identify and process tax returns against the correct taxpayer’s records providing them with a way to match records to payments.
 They can also use it to monitor for suspicious activity.